-Wild mushrooms, like shitake mushrooms are generally higher in vitamin D because of their exposure to sunlight, but many commercial varieties found in supermarkets – such as chestnut mushrooms and portobello mushrooms are treated with UV light to naturally enhance their vitamin D levels.
+Wild mushrooms, like shitake mushrooms, are generally higher in vitamin D because of their exposure to sunlight.
+But many commercial varieties found in supermarkets, such as chestnut mushrooms and portobello mushrooms, are treated with UV light to naturally enhance their vitamin D levels.

-4. Consider taking a vitamin D supplement if you need a boost
+3. Consider taking a vitamin D supplement if you need a boost

 If you’re concerned about your vitamin D intake – particularly during the autumn and winter months – you might like to consider taking a vitamin D supplement.

 There are two main types of vitamin D supplements: vitamin D2 (produced by plants) and vitamin D3 (produced by animals).

 Some experts believe vitamin D3 is absorbed better by the body, so if possible, it can be best to look for a supplement in this form.
 Vitamin D3 is usually suitable for vegetarians, although it might not always be suitable for vegans, so it’s always best to check.

 Supplements are usually sold in capsules or tablet form.
 It’s important to only buy supplements from reputable sellers, such as Holland and Barrett.

 Note: It’s important to always speak to your GP before adding any supplements to your diet, as they may not be suitable for everyone.